PCS2020-13/PCS-2020/README.md

   -p, --print           print the results to stdout (default: False) -m, --multithreading  use multithreading to speed up the simulation process
                         (default: False)
+  -A ASSHOLE_PROBABILITY, --asshole_probability ASSHOLE_PROBABILITY
+                        asshole probability for a car (default: 0)
 ```

 ### Examples